-Table 8 shows how the forecasters performed across the entire Saint John dataset.
-The CNN performs best in MAPE and RMSE, followed by the ANN and LSTM.
-The SNF forecaster underperformed in general, with the most skewed error distribution.
+Table 8 shows how the forecasters performed across the entire Saint John test dataset.
+The CNN performs best according to the MAPE and RMSE, followed by the ANN and LSTM.
+The SNF forecaster underperformed in general, with the widest error distribution.